 Areas of Concentration

-This specialization deals with the character and interactions of Greco-Roman religions, ancient Judaism, and early Christianity.
-Students will develop primary expertise in one of these three areas; they will also do significant work in the other two.
+This concentration area deals with the character and interactions of the ancient religious traditions of the Mediterranean, including Ancient Israel and its neighbors, Greco-Roman culture, ancient Judaism, and early Christianity.
+Students will develop primary expertise in one of the areas of specialization listed below; they will also do significant work in two of the others.
 There will be a strong emphasis on mastery of the requisite languages and on a range of appropriate methodologies.
 In addition, all students will receive training in archaeological analysis so that they can deal with the literature and the material culture of these traditions.
-The chronological focus is on the Hellenistic, Roman, and Late Antique periods.
-Graduates will be prepared for Religious Studies appointments that involve research and teaching in the following areas: the religion of Israel, Greek and/or Roman religion, formative Judaism and the rise of normative Judaism, New Testament and Christian Origins, early Christian history and literature, and Late Antiquity.
+The chronological span is from the Ancient Near Eastern to the Hellenistic period and from the Hellenistic-Roman to the Late Antique period.

 This multi-disciplinary concentration considers the diversity of religion in the Americas.
 Although students will select a narrower geographical and chronological focus for their specialization, the program prepares graduates to understand religious contacts and exchanges in the region in terms of global flows in the Atlantic World, the Pacific World, and the Western Hemisphere.
 Students can choose from various methods in the humanities and social sciences, including historical analysis and participant observation, and they can specialize in U.S. religions, Caribbean religions, or Latin American religions.